Gr3ytrac3/KVM/README.md

 # Verify setup
 ls -la /mnt/vm_storage/
 ```
-## You can equally do the same from GParter once done with setting the permissions
+## You can equally do the same from disk panel in linux
 ---

 ## 🗄️ Libvirt Storage Pool